Natasha, Pierre & The Great Comet of 1812: Critical response

-The New York press received the piece very well.
 Charles Isherwood in The New York Times called it "a vibrant, transporting new musical," and both Times theater critics included the show on their Best of the Year lists.
-The Times' classical critic, Anthony Tommasini, called it "a breathless, roughish and ravishing quasi-opera.
+The Times classical critic, Anthony Tommasini, called it "a breathless, roughish and ravishing quasi-opera.
 This is a pastiche score of a cavalier sort.
-Mr. Malloy lifts styles with such abandon, making willful shifts – from punk riffs to agitated Broadway ballads, mock-pompous recitative to gritty Russian folk songs or drinking choruses with klezmer clarinets – that you lose track of what is being appropriated and really don't care."
+Mr. Malloy lifts styles with such abandon, making willful shifts – from punk riffs to agitated Broadway ballads, mock-pompous recitative to gritty Russian folk or drinking wine with klezmer clarinets – that you lose track of what is being appropriated and really don't care."
 Time Out New York gave the piece five out of five stars, and also included it on both critics' Best of lists, stating "this is theater like no other in New York.
-It grounds you and transports you at once, and leaves you beaming with pleasure.”
+It grounds you and transports you at once, and leaves you beaming with pleasure."

+Marilyn Stasio of Variety wrote that "Malloy, who wrote the marvelous book, tuneful music, and smart lyrics, understands and even admires the members of this aristocratic society, who in ensemble songs like “The Opera” and “Letters” reveal themselves as irresistibly charming and hopelessly corrupt."

+Matt Windham in AmNewYork described it as "extremely uneven, with a stop-and-start momentum that alternates between all-out liveliness and long episodes of slow tedium", but praised the cast and production.
+Leah Greenblatt of Entertainment Weekly praised its "remarkable" staging but wrote that the overarching plot lacked weight.
+Jesse Green in Vulture wrote that "it seems like an example of elitist decadence rather than the condemnation of it that Tolstoy intended."

+Mark Kennedy of Associated Press considered the songwriting uneven and called the play "best for people who want to say they experienced a cool immersive experience on Broadway, but one without any heart.
+It’s pure showmanship with none of the emotional payoff."
+Jeremy Gerard of Deadline expressed similar criticism, writing that "delivers pleasure for the eye and, intermittently, the ear.
+But not for the soul.
+Not for a moment did I feel engaged with Natasha’s love issues or Pierre’s existential crisis."

+Chris Jones, the drama critic for the Chicago Tribune, wrote that the play did not adequately explore "the emotional inner lives of the characters" and that the majority of the characters were unconvincing with the exception of Groban's Pierre.
+Robert Hofler of TheWrap criticized the play for its abrupt ending which omits some story beats from the novel but praised the orchestration and staging.

+David Rooney of The Hollywood Reporter praised it, writing that it "arrives on Broadway in superlative shape, its humor, emotional content and rip-roaring storytelling every bit as vibrant as its madly infectious score."
+Robert Kahn of NBC New York wrote that the play "will be lauded for its innovative and transformative approach to storytelling".